New to Vaping And Wondering Where to Start?

 Are E-liquids harmful as they contain nicotine?

 Many believe that nicotine is the most harmful ingredient in cigarettes, which isn’t true.
-Nicotine is a highly addictive substance, which is one of the reasons it is so hard to quit smoking.
+Nicotine is a highly addictive substance, and one of the main reasons it’s so hard to quit smoking.
 However, the health risks of nicotine are actually relatively low, especially compared to other chemicals found in cigarettes.
 Some of the most damaging elements of cigarettes are tar and carbon monoxide, which are not present in e-cigarettes.
-The distinction between vaping and smoking is that e-cigarettes contain some of the chemicals found in cigarettes at much lower levels.
+The concurrence between vaping and smoking is that e-cigarettes contain some of the chemicals found in cigarettes, but at far lower, minor harm level in comparison to the traditional cig.

 Is secondhand vaping dangerous?

 We all know that secondhand smoking is one of the most dangerous parts of cigarettes.
-Cigarettes can release up to 7,000 chemicals into the air when they burn, many of which being extremely harmful to our health and those around us.
+Cigarettes can release up to 7,000 chemicals into the air when they burn, many of which being extremely harmful to our health as well as that of those around us.
 According to a report by PHE, passive or ‘second hand’ vaping is of negligible risk to bystanders4.
-This is because E-liquids, which consist of flavourings, nicotine, propylene glycerol and vegetable glycerine, only emit a quickly dissipating aerosol when they are exhaled.
+This is because e-liquids, which consist of flavourings, nicotine, propylene glycerol and vegetable glycerine, only emit a quickly dissipating aerosol when they are exhaled.

 Will vaping make people more likely to take up smoking?

-There is concern that young people taking up vaping will then go on to smoke cigarettes.
+There is growing concern that young people taking up vaping will then go on to smoke cigarettes.
 However, studies by PHE have shown that there is no evidence to support this claim.
-In fact, while levels of young people vaping in the UK are increasing, the amount of young people that think negatively about smoking has increased.
+In fact, while levels of young people vaping in the UK are increasing, the amount of young people that think negatively about smoking has increasedThe idea that vaping is a ‘gateway’ to traditional cigarettes appears to be critically unfounded.

 So, What is Vaping?